Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Introduction

-A common approach to the above stochastic online optimization problem is to attain the so-called \emph{prophet inequalities}; the goal there is to evaluate the performance of an online algorithm relative to an offline ``omniscient prophet'', who knows the valuation of each agent and therefore can easily maximize the social-welfare.
+A common approach to the above stochastic online optimization problem is to obtain \emph{``prophet inequalities''} which evaluate the performance of an online algorithm relative to an offline ``omniscient prophet'', who knows the valuation of each agent and therefore can easily maximize the social-welfare.
 The upshot of a significant line of work studying prophet inequalities is that in many complex combinatorial settings there exist simple and elegant take-it-or-leave-it pricing rules that obtain a constant factor approximation with respect to the omniscient prophet benchmark.
-Examples include (but are not limited to) matroids~\citep{samuel1984comparison,hajiaghayi2007automated,chawla2010multi,kleinberg2012matroid}, matchings~\citep{chawla2010multi, alaei2012online,alaei2014bayesian}, and combinatorial auctions~\citep{feldman2013simultaneous}.
-Somewhat surprisingly, it is also often possible to prove matching information theoretic lower-bounds (e.g. in matroids), i.e. showing that no online algorithm can obtain a better constant factor of the omniscient prophet than that of the simple pricing rules.
+Examples include but are not limited to single-item sale~\citep{samuel1984comparison, hill1982comparisons, correa2017posted}, matroids~\citep{hajiaghayi2007automated,chawla2010multi,kleinberg2012matroid}, matchings~\citep{chawla2010multi, alaei2012online,alaei2014bayesian,gravin2019prophet}, intersections of matroids~\citep{feldman2016online,ma2019algorithms}, and even combinatorial auctions~\citep{feldman2013simultaneous}.
+Somewhat surprisingly, it is also often possible to prove matching information theoretic lower-bounds e.g. for matroids~\citep{niazadeh2018prophet}.

 In this paper, we deviate from the above framework and dig into the question of characterizing and computing {\em optimum online policies}.
-Given the sequence of value distributions, Richard Bellman's ``principle of optimality''~\citep{bellman1954theory} proposes a simple dynamic programming that computes the optimum online policy for all of the above problems.
-Again, these policies turn out to be simple adaptive pricing rules.
-On the flip side, the dynamic program needs to track the full state of the system and therefore it often requires exponential time and space.
+Given the sequence of value distributions, Bellman's ``principle of optimality''~\citep{bellman1954theory} proposes a simple dynamic programming that computes the optimum online policy for all of the above problems.
+Unfortunately, the dynamic program needs to track the full state of the system and therefore it often requires exponential time and space.